 The IMCCE also has an educational and training activity:

-- Institutional researchers provide lessons as part of the cursus of Paris observatory, as well as in several universities and institutions (UPMC, Paris Diderot, Paris-Sud, Paris-Dauphine, ENS, univ.
-Lille, IPSA) on subjects related to the Institute's research themes (celestial mechanics, astrometry, dynamics, mathematics)
+- Institutional researchers provide lessons as part of the cursus of Paris observatory, as well as in several universities and institutions (UPMC, université Paris-Diderot, université Paris-Sud, université Paris-Dauphine, ENS, université de Lille, IPSA) on subjects related to the Institute’s research themes (celestial mechanics, astrometry, dynamics, mathematics)